Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

 \subsubsection{BSIMM}

 The latest version of Building Security In Maturity Model (BSIMM) was published in 2021~\cite{bsimm12}.
-This model is a result of analysis of gathered data on which security practices different organizations take to address to solve software security problems.
-The basic structure underlying the BSIMM is the software security framework that comprises 12 security practices.
-These security practices are divided into four domains: (1) governance, (2) intelligence, (3) SSDL Touchpoints, (4) deployment.
-The security practices embrace a total of 112 security activities divided into three levels of maturity.
-As the maturity models lie beyond the scope of our research, we investigate only underlying the BSIMM framework.
+This model is the result of analyzing gathered data on the security practices adopted by different organizations to address software security problems.
+The underlying structure of BSIMM is a software security framework consisting of 12 security practices.
+These practices are categorized into four domains: (1) governance, (2) intelligence, (3) SSDL Touchpoints, (4) deployment.
+Altogether, these practices encompass 112 security activities that are classified into three levels of maturity.
+As our research focuses on the underlying framework of BSIMM, we will not delve into the maturity models.

-We found a similarity between the McGraw Touchpoints~\cite{mcgraw2006software} \textit{knowledge} pillar and the BSIMM \textit{intelligence} domain.
-The goal of both is to gather and share knowledge throughout the organization.
-The collected knowledge can be applied at different stages of the SDLC for specific projects.
-The intelligence domain has three security practices (1) attack models, (2) security features \& design, (3) standards \& requirements.
-We consider these practices to be organizational-wide because they lead to the accumulation of corporate knowledge used in the implementation of software security activities throughout the organization~\cite{bsimm12}.
+During our investigation, we identified a similarity between the \textit{knowledge} pillar of McGraw Touchpoints~\cite{mcgraw2006software} and the \textit{intelligence} domain of BSIMM.
+Both aim to gather and share knowledge within the organization, which can be applied at various stages of the SDLC for specific projects.
+The intelligence domain of BSIMM comprises three security practices: (1) attack models, (2) security features \& design, (3) standards \& requirements.
+These practices are considered organizational-wide as they contribute to the accumulation of corporate knowledge used for implementing software security activities throughout the organization~\cite{bsimm12}.

-The touchpoints of BSIMM are associated with a particular SDLC process and include (1) architecture analysis, (2) code review, and (3) security testing.
+The touchpoints of BSIMM are associated with specific SDLC processes and include (1) architecture analysis, (2) code review, and (3) security testing.